Latinos Pay More for Energy Than What They Use

 • Per-capita emissions highest in White neighborhoods.
 They are lower in both African American and Latino households.

-• Current energy and emissions patterns related to historically racist housing policies.
+• Current energy and emissions patterns related to long-standing housing policies that don’t favor overlooked communities.

 Most importantly, the study showed that U.S. Latino and African American households suffer from higher energy insecurity and energy poverty than White households.

-What Are the Reasons Behind Disparities in Energy Cost Burden?
+What Are the Reasons Behind Differences in Energy Cost Burden?

-The study by Reames and his colleagues found three major reasons for these disparities in energy use and cost burden.
+The study by Reames and his colleagues found three major reasons for these differences in energy use and cost burden.

 Floor area, which is larger in White neighborhoods than African-American and Latino neighborhoods.